 Miami Accountants Top 10 Tax Tips in a Time of Uncertainty

-	With the Bush tax cuts set to expire at the end of the year, we are in a time of uncertainty over future tax rates for businesses and individuals—but there are steps that Miami Accountants can take now in light of this uncertainty to save their clients money.
-VieraCPA, a regional Miami Accountants, offers the following tax-saving tips that individuals and businesses, and their Miami Accountants, should consider this summer.
+With the Bush tax cuts set to expire at the end of the year, we are in a time of uncertainty over future tax rates for businesses and individuals—but there are steps that Miami Accountants can take now in light of this uncertainty to save their client’s money.
+Viera, a regional Miami Accountants, offers the following tax-saving tips that individuals and businesses, and their Miami Accountants, should consider this summer.

 1. Consider Accelerating Income to 2012

 It is often recommended that businesses defer taxable income to the following year, which can be done by sending out invoices later in the year or postponing some deductible expenses.
-But this approach is only useful if you expect to pay a lower tax rate next year, and with the Bush tax cuts scheduled to expire at year end, many businesses and individuals may find themselves paying higher rates in 2013.
-If this is the case, then it may be more beneficial to accelerate some taxable income into this year so that it can be taxed at the lower rate.
+But this approach is only useful if you expect to pay a lower tax rate next year, and with the Bush tax cuts scheduled to expire at year-end, many businesses and individuals may find themselves paying higher rates in 2013.
+If this is the case, then it may be more beneficial to accelerate some taxable income into this year so that it can be taxed at a lower rate.

 2. Take Advantage of the 0% Rate on Investment Income

 The tax rate on qualified dividends and long-term capital gains is currently zero percent for those who fall within the 10 and 15 percent tax brackets.
 This generous tax rate could be history by the end of the year, and now may be time to take advantage of it.
 If your income is too high to qualify for this rate (available to married couples making less than $70,700 or single filers making less than $35,350), then consider giving some appreciated stock or mutual fund shares to loved ones who fall within the lower brackets.
 Just remember, giving securities to anyone under age 24 could result in them being taxed at their parents’ rates.